Kristen Alderson: Career

 When she was four years old, Alderson's dance class appeared on a locally televised talent show, Al Alberts Showcase.
 Alderson was then individually chosen to perform on the series each week.
 An agent saw one of her performances and suggested that she audition for the Broadway production of Annie.
 Alderson was cast as Molly, replacing Christiana Anbri.
 She also played the role in a national tour of the musical.

-Alderson played Lexi Jules in the Eleventh Hour "Agro" 2008, and as Taisiya Seaver in The Hawthrone series "Trust Me" in 2009, Alderson, was 16 when she played Lexi Jules in 2008, and in 2009 she was 17 when she played Taisiya Seaver, In July 21, 2009, played Haley Reed in (The Eye 2008), she was the Same age as Jessica Alba in the movie.
+Alderson played Lexi Jules in the Eleventh Hour "Agro" 2008, and as Taisiya Seaver in The Hawthrone series "Trust Me" in 2009, Alderson, was 16 when she played Lexi Jules in 2008, and in 2009 she was 17 when she played Taisiya Seaver, On July 21, 2009, played Haley Reed in (The Eye 2008), she was the Same age as Jessica Alba in the movie.

 Alderson auditioned for the role of Starr Manning on One Life to Live in February 1998 and won the part, replacing Meghan Rayder.
 She was six years old at the time.
 Her first airdate was March 20, 1998.
 The role was initially recurring, but Alderson was put on contract in April 2001.
 She won a Soap Opera Digest Award for Favorite Teen in 2005 for her work on One Life to Live.

 In 2006, Alderson performed the song "Valentine" on One Life: Many Voices for Hurricane Relief, an album of songs by One Life to Live actors to raise funds for victims of Hurricane Katrina.
 She sang Sleigh Ride on A Holiday Affair, an album of classic holiday songs performed by actors from ABC soap operas.
 She also performed with the ensemble on the closing track, We Wish You a Merry Christmas.
 The album was promoted with a special on Soapnet, A Very Soapy Christmas.
 Alderson performed in musical episodes of One Life to Live, such as "Babes Behind Bars", "Prom Night: The Musical," and "Starr X'd Lovers."
 She also appeared in television commercials for JC Penney, Citgo and Soap Network.

 On April 14, 2011, ABC announced the cancellations of both All My Children and One Life to Live, leaving General Hospital as the last remaining soap opera airing on the network after January 13, 2012.
 After One Life to Live finished filming on November 18, 2011, Alderson and her brother, who was also a OLTL cast member, turned down offers to reprise their roles in an online revival.
 They decided instead to relocate to Los Angeles.